The Adventures of Teddy Ruxpin: Impact in popular culture

-The 2017 film Brigsby Bear featured an animatronic bear suit, similar to the one in the animatronic pilot for the Adventures of Teddy Ruxpin.
+The 2017 film Brigsby Bear featured an animatronic bear suit, similar to the one in the animatronic pilot for The Adventures of Teddy Ruxpin.
 In the film, the suit is used in the production of a children's television series, which features magical crystals and creatures, just as The Adventures of Teddy Ruxpin cartoon did.

 Reboot

-In 2021, DJ2 Entertainment announced plans for a rebooted TV series and movie.
+In 2021, DJ2 Entertainment announced plans for a rebooted TV series and film.